-Stop into the Uptown Hearth for breakfast and pastries.
 For lunch, head over to Backslope Brewing and consider options like a delicious, healthy black rice bowl and the valley’s best fried chicken sandwich.
 Columbia Falls also boasts more great coffee, quiches, and sandwiches at Montana Coffee Traders; savory slices at North Fork Pizza; an eclectic menu and fun atmosphere at the Gunsight Saloon; and thoughtfully prepared, more upscale entrees at Three Forks.

 November is for hiking and biking the stunning Whitefish Trail, much of which sits at a low enough elevation to remain snow free into early winter.
 After getting your leaf peep on, stroll Central Ave, the main downtown area in Whitefish, for fabulous boutiques, craft cocktails, and yummy eats.
 We love the pie at Lula’s, the hot veggie salad at the Buffalo, and the famous french fries at the Bulldog.
 Whitefish also hosts a number of parks, bike paths, and other great places to breathe in the clean, crisp November air.